 Our team has developed a symbiotic relationship where each person relies upon and is driven and inspired by the others.
 Erin is based out of Charleston where she starts building many of our design concepts, and about once a month she travels to the Factory to work on-site; she works closely with Natalie to develop our collections, garment concepts, and to plan how to execute each idea.
 Margaret manages a good deal of our day-to-day processes—creating patterns, developing samples, problem solving, and offering logistical direction on the production side.
-She oversees our Building 14 production team that includes Sue, Luda, and Victoria—valuable team members who are creating the products on the sewing machines.
-Olivia works in research and development, particularly with stencil designs, and is currently managing production of our Patagonia scarf collaboration with Nina.
+She oversees our Building 14 production team that includes Luda, Victoria, Penny, and Iona—valuable team members who are creating the products on the sewing machines.

 One of the most essential questions that we always seek to address—through research and when creating processes—is “why”?
 Why does this product fit within our value set?
 Why does it improve upon what we are doing?
 Why is it important?
 We are storytellers in every way, and no story is well told without logic.
 A truly collaborative team can effectively communicate and challenge one another and look for new and meaningful perspectives on how to tell our stories.
 Each member of our design team has things in common but has her own style and sensibility.
 Our design environment also encourages creative freedom, innovation, and exploration because our feedback process is built upon organic growth and critical thinking, rather than fear or uncertainty.
 By building trust, we build a better product and a better brand.